rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     sudo mysql -u root -p GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.71.20' IDENTIFIED BY 'root_password_here' WITH GRANT OPTION;

-Replace the IP address with the address of the remote server, and **root_password_here** with the root user password.
+Replace the IP address with the address of the remote server, and `root_password_here` with the root user password.

-After you edit the configuration settings, open a browser and navigate to **http://clientPC/phpmyadmin**, using the client computer IP address or hostname.
-You should be able to log on remotely to the server from the client phpMyAdmin web portal
+After you edit the configuration settings, open a browser and navigate to **http://clientPC/phpmyadmin**, using the client computer IP address or host name.
+You should be able to log on remotely to the server from the client phpMyAdmin web portal.

-##### Reload the webserver
+##### Reload the web server

-To make the changes to the configuration files live, you must first check the syntax of the file and then gracefully restart or reload the webserver.
+To make the changes to the configuration files live, you must first check the syntax of the file and then gracefully restart or reload the web server.

 Use the following command to check the syntax of the configuration files:

     apache2ctl configtest

-Then reload the Apache webserver by running the following command:
+Then reload the Apache web server by running the following command:

     systemctl reload apache2